 Government Against Scarcity: How it Changes Who We Are.
 A Handbook on Public Policy

-In this paper the research of philosophers, theologians, psychologists, sociologists, anthropologists and economists on scarcity is hermeneutically interpreted.
-Having analyzed and clarified points of contact, interdisciplinary insights about the role of scarcity in the order of being and everybody‘s lives are given.
-Therefore, an in-depth inquiry with the focus on the least explored aspects of the phenomenon of scarcity, which are not only positive, but also necessary for the normal functioning of society and reality in general is provided.
+In this paper the research of philosophers, theologians, psychologists, sociologists, anthropologists and economists on lack is hermeneutically interpreted.
+Having analyzed and clarified points of contact, interdisciplinary insights about the role of lack in the order of being and everybody‘s lives are given.
+Therefore, an in-depth inquiry with the focus on the least explored aspects of the phenomenon of lack, which are not only positive, but also necessary for the normal functioning of society and reality in general is provided.

 Man in the Market: Towards Freedom and Morality